 in your state to discuss your vision and discover what local resources are available to support your new Unified Sports program.
-They can help you identify adult coaches if you cannot find someone at your school.
 To find the contact information for your State, go to the Program Locator.

 Funding & Sustainability Tip

 You want to ensure all your bases are covered when it comes to funding and costs, as that may be a concern of school administration.
 Your new Special Olympics allies will be able to help you prepare for this conversation.
 Talk with them about possible fundraising opportunities or seed money available to start your program.
 It will be important to get the school supporting Unified Sports as much as possible from the start, which may include: uniforms, transportation, facilities and coach stipends as necessary.